-Key points about UC's 2011 payroll data
+Key points about UC's 2012 payroll data

-- The delivery of educational services, research and health care are labor intensive; payroll costs are roughly half of UC's \$22.5 billion annual operating budget. - UC's total payroll of roughly \$10 billion in 2010 grew to \$10.6 billion in 2011, an increase of just over 6 percent.
-This increase is likely attributable to a combination of factors, including restoration of furlough reductions, increased research activity and market pressures for more competitive compensation, particularly in the areas of health care, instruction and research.
-This mirrors overall increases in UC's instructional, research and public service activities: - Student enrollments grew by almost 1 percent between 2010 and 2011, from 234,500 to 236,700. - Overall research expenditures grew by slightly more than 5 percent. - UC's workforce of roughly 187,000 in October 2011 reflects an increase of less than 1 percent from 186,000 in 2010.
+- The delivery of educational services, research and health care are labor intensive; payroll costs • account for roughly half of UC's \$23.8 billion annual operating budget. - UC's total payroll of roughly \$10.6 billion in 2011 grew to \$11.2 billion in 2012, an increase of just under 6 percent.
+This increase is attributable to a combination of factors, including increased research activity and market pressures for more competitive compensation, particularly in the areas of health care, instruction and research.
+This mirrors overall increases in UC's instructional, research and public service activities: - Student enrollments grew by almost 1 percent between 2011 and 2012, from 236,700 to 238,700. - Overall research expenditures grew by about 2 percent. - UC's total workforce of roughly 191,000 (including students employed part-time in staff positions) in October 2012 reflects an increase of about 2 percent from 187,000 in 2011.

-How the 2011 payroll data breaks down
+How the 2012 payroll data breaks down

-- Consistent with previous years, approximately 40 percent of compensation in 2011 went to academic employees, primarily to faculty and researchers.
-The remaining 60 percent went to non-academic employees, including those who support academic departments, student services, patient care and other university functions. - Also as in previous years, the "top 10 earning" employees at UC in 2011, based on total pay, were health sciences faculty members typically world-renowned specialists in their fields and athletic coaches.
+- Consistent with previous years, approximately 39 percent of compensation in 2012 went to academic employees, primarily to faculty and researchers.
+The remaining 61 percent went to non-academic employees, including those who support academic departments, student services, patient care and other university functions. - Also as in previous years, the "top 10 earning" employees at UC in 2012, based on total pay, were health sciences faculty members typically world-renowned specialists in their fields and athletic coaches.